What follows is a copy and paste from a post on jasig-portal.

 Qualifications: Bachelor's degree in Computer Science, Engineering,

-Information Science, Library Science or related field.
-Three or more years of significant development experience in an object oriented development environment such as Java.
+Java.
 Additional experience may be substituted for education.
 Experience with repository software (such as DSpace of Fedora).
 Understanding of Java application frameworks (e.g., Spring, EJB3), Java servlet container or application server environments (e.g., Apache Tomcat, JBoss).
 Experience with XML programming in Java.

 Experience with OR/M persistence technology such as Hibernate.